Needing to find ways to stretch the budget? Here’s How to Save Money at Home in 6 Easy Steps:

 Slow Cookers are also great for batch cooking especially the larger ones so you can make extra and freeze.

-They also use less energy than the cooker or oven, and are easy to use plus you will find tons of recipes online.
+They also use less energy than the cooker or oven, and are easy to use.

 #6.
 Reduce Toilet Paper Use

-When my daughter was younger she’d use screeds of toilet paper often blocking the bend.
+When my daughter was younger she would use screeds of toilet paper often blocking the bend.
 We hit upon a simple number of sheets that she had to count up to.

 Saving on toilet paper does add up and helps the environment too.